When was the last time, I spoke to the rose plants while watering them in the morning?

-I don’t remember how many were in my college gang, but I know 1000+ friends in facebook.
+I don’t remember how many were in my college gang, but I know 1000+ friends on facebook.

 I know.
 Change is inevitable.
 Life has Changed.

-In this finite life, why should I waste my time in doing things which does not matter in the end?.
+In this finite life, why should I waste my time in doing things which do not matter in the end?.